havemaps/hmwt-documentation/README.md

   ![Image is a screenshot demonstrating how to open the file with Atom](images/openAtom.png "Open the html file with Atom")

     - As changes are made in the following steps, use command + S or File>Save to save edits.

     - Periodically refresh the browser window with the map that is open to see the changes.

     - If the for any reason the map disappears, troubleshoot the code in index.html file by using command + z to undo any previous changes.
 Check to see: was a colon or curly bracket accidentally deleted?
 Were all variable names changed and spelled correctly?

 4. Within the head tags `<head>`, delete line 6, which begins `meta name="viewport"...`.

   ![Image is a screenshot demonstrating how to open the file with Atom](images/delete6.png "Open the html file with Atom")

 5. Copy and paste all of the following lines of code in its place or anywhere in the head `<head>` above the style tag `<style>`.
-Leaflet is a meant to create mobile and web responsive maps, but these will help with responsiveness.
+Leaflet is a meant to create mobile and web responsive maps, but these will help even more.

 ```js
 <!-- Mobile meta tags to go in head-->